Sonnet591

 In sour misfortune that most lives confound.

-There is a subset of the human kind
+There lurks a breed within the human kind

 That relishes another’s misery;